 - Remove the daikon from the bag and dry it thoroughly.
 Discard the accumulated liquid and rinse out the bag.

 - Cut the daikon into 0.5-1cm thick slices.
 (Approx ¼ inch)

-- Seal the ziplock bag and place in the fridge overnight.
+- Push the air out and seal the ziplock bag.
+Massage the ingredients together and place in the fridge overnight.